Smart Financial Centre

 The Smart Financial Centre, is a concert hall located off U.S. Highway 59 in Sugar Land, Texas, 20 miles southwest of Houston.
-It is owned by the City of Sugar Land and is the only indoor live performance venue of its kind in the Greater Houston area.
+It is owned by the city government of Sugar Land and operated by ATG Entertainment.
+It is the only indoor live performance venue of its kind in the Greater Houston area.

 History

 Groundbreaking began on the theater on December 9, 2014.
 In February 2015, naming rights were granted to Smart Financial Credit Union by the Sugar Land City Council.
 The theater opened on January 14, 2017 with back to back Jerry Seinfeld shows.

 Events

 The theater is designed to host a wide range of performances.